showwin/speedtest-go/README.md

 #### Memory Saving Mode

-With `--saving-mode` option, it can be executed even in insufficient memory environment like IoT device.
+With `--saving-mode` option, it can be executed even in an insufficient memory environment like IoT devices.
 The memory usage can be reduced to 1/10, about 10MB of memory is used.

-However, please be careful that the accuracy is particularly low especially in an environment of 30 Mbps or higher.
+However, please be careful that the accuracy is particularly low, especially in an environment of 30 Mbps or higher.
 To get more accurate results, run multiple times and average.

 For more details, please see [saving mode experimental result](https://github.com/showwin/speedtest-go/blob/master/docs/saving_mode_experimental_result.md).